Hodge-Deligne polynomials of character varieties of abelian groups: Abelian character varieties and their Hodge-Deligne polynomials

 \section{Abelian character varieties and their Hodge-Deligne polynomials}

-In this section, we apply the previous formulae to the computation of Hodge-Deligne, Poincaré and Hodge-Euler polynomials, as well as Euler characteristics, of some families of character varieties, which we now define.
+In this section, we apply the previous formulae to the computation of the Hodge-Deligne, Poincaré and $E$-polynomials, of the distinguished irreducible component of some families of character varieties.
+The important case of $GL(n,\mathbb{C})$-character varieties leads to the action of the symmetric group on a torus, and is naturally related to works of I. G. Macdonald \cite{Ma} and of J. Cheah \cite{Ch} on symmetric products.